Coronavirus (COVID-19) Provider and Community Partner FAQ

 - Members still have access to CareOregon’s provider network.
 None of their benefits have changed, and CareOregon is still committed to helping members meet their physical, dental, mental health and addiction-related care needs.

 - Members and providers still have access to interpretation services.
-CareOregon’s approved interpretation vendors are Passport to Languages and Linguava.
+CareOregon’s approved interpretation vendors can be viewed here.
 To arrange for an interpreter to be present during an appointment — whether by phone or in-person — complete the CareOregon Interpreter request form found on our Provider Policies and Forms webpage.
 You can also access our vendors’ online systems to request and confirm an interpreter:

 - Rides to appointments are still available for members.
 Members should call Ride to Care at 855-321-4899 to ask about service availability.

 We’ve provided answers to other common questions below.
 This page will continue to be updated with more information as it becomes available.

 Health-related servicesLearn about health-related services to cover immediate member needs like cell phones and hotel rooms.
 Find the forms you need to request health-related services.